-At the top of incline #6 were several buildings.
+At the top of incline No. 6 were several buildings.
 Among them was a building to house the stationary steam engines.
 While actual plans for the buildings have not been located, remains of the foundation for the engine house are preserved in an unique exhibit structure.
-Within the Engine House 6 shelter building are exhibits to explain the workings of an engine house and a "Discovery Room" of interactive exhibits.
-At the east side of the Engine House Exhibit Shelter is a platform that permits you to look down the length of Incline 6 to the Skew Arch Bridge.
+Within the Engine House No. 6 Exhibit Shelter are exhibits to explain the workings of an engine house and a "Discovery Room" of interactive exhibits.
+At the east side of the Engine House No. 6 Exhibit Shelter is a platform that permits you to look down the length of Incline No. 6 to the Skew Arch Bridge.
 The Bridge can be enjoyed close up by hiking down the trail or driving to the traffic island on which it is preserved.
-In the area surrounding the Engine House are places for demonstrations of period work skills.
-When the weather cooperates costumed rangers will help immerse you into the 1840s.
+During the summer months, the area surrounding the Engine House is used for demonstrations of period work skills.
+When the weather cooperates costumed rangers will help immerse you into the mid-nineteenth century.

 The Lemon House has reopened as of May 10, 1997.
 A major restoration project was completed restoring the house to its 1840s appearance.
 This includes the interior first floor as well as the exterior.
 While it is the original house on its original location, there is a great scarcity of information available about the home.
 Plans or contracts for building the house remain elusive.
 Documentary evidence is lacking to explain how the tavern was operated and what the menu may have been.
 Much of the restoration was founded on archeology work, period artwork, and documentation of other 19th century taverns in the local area.
-In 2010 and 2011 a repointing project to replace the mortar between the exterior stones will be occurring.
-The Lemon House will remain open to the public as usual during this project.
+In 2011, a repointing project to replace the mortar between the exterior stones was completed.